-The oldest permanently operated cinema in Europe, hundreds of movie stars stood on its stage at movie premieres.
+The oldest permanently-operated cinema in Europe, whose stage hundreds of movie stars have graced during movie premieres.

-Nearly a century-old hall, which has played premieres of Czech and International art films since 2004.
+Nearly a century-old, this hall has played premieres of Czech and International art films since 2004.

-One of the most prestigious music clubs in Prague, right in the Lucerna passage.
+One of the most prestigious music clubs in Prague, located in the Lucerna passage.

-The true gem of Lucerna, one of the Prague's most beautiful halls.
+The true gem of Lucerna, one of Prague's most beautiful halls.